Olga Simonova

 Furthermore, I studied at the French University College of Moscow, where I received the French diploma “Master 1” in History in 2007.

-In recent years, my academic activity has been connected with the A. M. Gorky Institute of World Literature (Moscow).
-In 2011, I began to work as a Senior Researcher at the Department of Manuscripts of the IWL.
-I wrote scholarly articles, participated in conferences, was one of the organizers of conferences at the IWL, and I was a coeditor of books published by the IWL.
+From 2011 to 2022, my academic activity was connected with the A. M. Gorky Institute of World Literature.
+I worked as a Senior Researcher at the Department of Manuscripts of the IWL.
+I wrote scholarly articles, participated in conferences, was one of the organizers of conferences, and I was a coeditor of books published by the IWL.

 In my research, I focus on the way the war theme is connected with women images in fictional and non-fictional texts.
 I study strategies of constructing female images in fiction and in ego-documents about war.
 The study works with texts of Russian literature about the World War I and the Russian Civil War, written by both men and women: the well-known Soviet authors Boris Lavrenev, Boris Pilnyak, Pavel Blyakhin, Eduard Bagritsky; the “forgotten” writers Sofia Fedorchenko, Lusia Argutinskaya.
 Moreover, I look at memoirs by Anna Saksaganskaya, Natalia Sukhogorskaya, and by nameless Sisters of Mercy.
 The research methodology is based on methods in gender studies and literary analysis of texts.
 I also work with methods from history and memory studies.